When Beverly Cleary died in March, at 104, the little girl who still lives inside me cried her heart out.

 She’s traveled this road before, and knows how to get you where you’re going.

-While I’ve been coaching writers for well over a decade, and have developed solid strategies along the way, I was curious: what makes a great writing coach?
-I asked this question of a dozen writers, including several well-published colleagues, a few clients, a former writing coach, an editor, the head of a college writing program, and the creative director of a small publishing house.
+While I’ve been helping writers for well over a decade, and have developed solid strategies along the way, I was curious: what makes a great coach?
+I asked this question of a dozen writers, including several well-published colleagues, a few clients, a literary agent, an editor, the head of a college writing program, and the creative director of a small publishing house.

 If you’re in the market for a writing coach, you might keep their responses in mind.